Top 15 developer productivity tools for 2026

 ProofHub pros

-• All-in-one: Combines management, chat, and time tracking.
+• Combines management, communication, and time tracking.

 ProofHub cons

-• Reporting limitations: Less advanced than competitors.
+• Reporting is less advanced than competitors.

-• Integration gaps: Fewer third-party integrations.
+• Fewer third-party integrations.

 ProofHub pricing

-• Essential plan: $45 per month.
+• Essential plan: $45/ month.

-• Ultimate control: $150 per month.
+• Ultimate control: $150/ month.

 • Free trial: 14 days.